dresden-ocl/dresdenocl/README.md

 ##Detailed steps for running the source code distribution

-For this guide, Eclipse 4.3.2 (Kepler SR2) and Java6 has been used.
+For this guide, Eclipse 4.4 and Java 6 has been used.

 __Prerequisites__: